apify/apify-docs/sources/academy/tutorials/node_js/analyzing_pages_and_fixing_errors.md

 ### Logging {#logging}

 Logging is an essential tool for any programmer.
-When used correctly, they help you capture a surprising amount of information.
+When used correctly, it helps you capture a surprising amount of information.
 Here are some general rules for logging:

 - Usually, **many logs** is better than **no logs** at all.
 - Putting more information into one line, rather than logging multiple short lines, helps reduce the overall log size.